jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 The following property is not depreciable property:
   (a) land, although buildings, fixtures, and the improvements listed in schedule 16 (Depreciable land improvements) are depreciable property if they are described by section EE 6(1):
   (b) trading stock:
-  (c) livestock to which subpart EB (Valuation of trading stock (including dealer's livestock)) applies:
+  (c) livestock to which subpart EC (Valuation of livestock) applies:
   (d) financial arrangements:
   (e) excepted financial arrangements other than depreciable intangible property:
   (f) property that will not decline in value, as far as its owner is concerned, because, when they dispose of it, they have a right to be compensated for any decline in its value: